Battle of the bands: In popular culture

-In the mid-1960s, Battle of the Bands events became popular in Texas.
+In the mid-1960s, battle of the bands events became popular in Texas.
 The Catacombs, a popular Houston rock nightclub in what is now the Uptown area of Houston, hosted many well known groups of the era including Grateful Dead, Jethro Tull, The Jeff Beck Group and The Mothers of Invention.
 Dallas, Austin and San Antonio were also popular venues.

 In 1968, California rock band The Turtles released a concept album, The Turtles Present the Battle of the Bands, with the band playing in different styles from psychedelic to surf music to bluegrass.

 In the Take That musical Never Forget, the show centres on a tribute band working to win the "Battle of the Tribute Bands".

 Third World Games have produced a Battle of the Bands card game, which takes a tongue-in-cheek look at the music business.
 The object is to recruit members into your band, equip them with instruments, win "gigs" and "hit singles" and earn enough "Superstar Points" to win.
 The game is also available for play on GameTable Online.
 There is also a Battle of the Bands video game and TV movie.
 In the music video game Guitar Hero World Tour and all games that followed, a "battle of the bands" mode is featured as an online gameplay mode.

+In the book Diary Of A Wimpy Kid: Diper Överlöde, Rodrick’s band, Löded Diper, competes in a battle of the bands, but loses to the band Metallichihuahua.

 The "battle of the bands" concept has had a heavy influence on reality television.
 Shows such as the Idol series and The X Factor borrow the basic concept of a "battle of the bands" except with individual singers instead of whole bands, combining the concept with a serial elimination format.
 There was a brief American series in the vein, The Next Great American Band, that did use whole bands.
 The former South African competition Rockspaaider followed a battle of the bands format, where rock-bands from all over the country are given the chance to compete for the title "Rockspaaider" and a recording contract.
 Along with the introduction of the Afrikaans music channel MK, the competition resulted in the resurgence of the Afrikaans music industry, especially the rise of Afrikaans Rock.